solo244/website_kvd/README.md

 - Limited the number of social media (to only active ones)

 ### Planned for v1.1
+- Update Grunt to Gulp
+- Update jade to pug files

+### Planned for v1.2
 - When switching projects, the animation is "spotty"
-- Update jade to pug files